sea-of-stuff/castore/README.md

 # castore = cast + store
-*A very minimal and simple interface to interact with different storage systems*
+*A very minimal and simple library to interact with different storage systems*

 File systems and storage systems all expose very similar, but somewhat different, interfaces to interact with files and directories.
 Here we provide a very simple and basic interface that abstract various storage systems.